napari/napari/docs/explanations/rendering.md

 whatever chunks are currently available, and we can progressively add more and more chunks as more data is loaded.

-Progressive rendering is valuable because often the user can often navigate or make other decisions with partially loaded data, so the user can wait less and take action sooner.
+Progressive rendering is valuable because the user can often navigate or make other decisions with partially loaded data, so the user can work faster.
 Also progressive rendering just feels more pleasant for the user.
 Progressive rending makes the internal state of the application visible which is often leads to a better user experience.

 ## Chunked File Formats